 Marcus Lovett, a former Phantom of the Opera will reign as King David for the nine-performance world-premiere of the Alan Menken Tim Rice concert oratorio which will reopen the historic New Amsterdam Theater on New York's 42nd Street, May 15-23, with the official opening May 18.

 Tickets ($45-$75) are on sale through Ticketmaster: (212) 307-4100.

 The two hours and 45-minute sung-through event started rehearsals in mid-April and will commence with three previews, May 15-17.

 A spokesperson for the production said the show would be recorded at one of its performances for CD release.
 No further information on the cast recording is available at this time.

-Stephen (Love!
+The leading female roles are the two wives of the title character, Michal and Bathsheba.
+They will be played, coincidentally, by the two actresses who did Betty Schaefer, Norma Desmond's romantic rival in Sunset Boulevard, on different coasts in the U.S. Judy Kuhn, who did that role first in Los Angeles, will play David's first wife, Michal; Alice Ripley, the Broadway Betty, will be Bathsheba.
+Stephen ( Love!
 Valour!
 Compassion!)
 Bogardus will play David's commander-in-chief and the narrator.
-Martin (Brigadoon) Vidnovic will be the ruler who preceded David, King Saul; and Roger Bart will be the son of Saul, Jonathan.
+Martin ( Brigadoon) Vidnovic will be the ruler who preceded David, King Saul; and Roger Bart will be the son of Saul, Jonathan.
 The role of Samuel will be done by one: Peter Samuel, a standby in Cats.

 Produced by Walt Disney Theatrical Productions and Andre Djaou, King David is based on the Old Testament story of the poet king of Israel.
 According to director Mike Ockrent, the work will utilize a cast of 47 and an orchestra of 54.